 1. Professionals are in high demand: Last year, there was much talk about Atiku Abubakar’s “sudden” burst unto the Nigerian social media scene.
 Speculations were rife over the identities of the brains behind the campaign.
 After all, in a relatively short time Atiku managed to get verified on Twitter, a feat previously claimed by only one Nigerian politician at the time, Babatunde Raji Fashola.
 Reliable sources point to a foreign team aided by Nigerian professionals.
 You will recall that in 2007, the Jonathan Administration also employed the services of foreign and diaspora based Nigerian professionals.

 Unfortunately, as at today, Nigeria does not have any degree programme in social media or a dedicated academy.
-Many social media professionals are self-taught supplementing their knowledge online.
-As we head towards the polls in 2014-2015, to remain relevant, these professionals will need to ramp up their efforts and deepen offerings beyond hosting Twitter chats, live town halls or executing promotional campaigns.
+Many social media professionals are self-taught and supplement their knowledge online.
+As we head towards the polls in 2014-2015, to remain relevant, these professionals will need to ramp up their efforts and deepen offerings beyond hosting Twitter chats & live town halls or executing promotional campaigns.
 They will need to develop international level expertise and not remain local champions, or else many of the election’s social media jobs will be geographically outsourced.
 Remember, Nigerians believe all good things come from “abroad”.

 2. Candidacy is now announced online: President Goodluck Jonathan did it in 2011 and a few months ago, information about Akinwunmi Ambode’s intention to run for Lagos State Governor first leaked into the public consciousness when interesting edits were made on his Wikipedia page (a page I am searching for in vain as I write this blog).